In Memory of Frank Howson (1952–2024)

 His creative energy, generosity, and unwavering support helped shape the Melbourne Underground Film Festival into what it is today.

-Frank Howson — Filmmaker, Writer, Performer
+Frank Howson — Film Producer, Director, Writer, Actor

-Frank worked across mediums and decades — writing, directing, producing, acting and painting with the same restless creativity that defined his life.
+Frank worked across mediums and decades — writing, directing, producing, acting, and painting with the same restless creativity that defined his life.

 IMDb Profile: